Health-RI/metadata-automation/README.md

   - `dash.viewer` and `dash.editor`: Entries for `dash:viewer` and `dash:editor` needed for
   - `Pattern`: Regular expressions pattern that the property value should adhere to.
   - `Default value`: Default value for the property.

+To allow for a drop-in replacement of the current Health-RI SHACLs, properties for hri:Dataset are based on the 'Property label', for all other classes they are based on 'Property URI'.

 **Controlled Vocabulary Mappings**: